-Ben is studying the transmission of honey bee viruses to native bees.
-Ben is a Biology student at the OSU Columbus campus.
+Ben studied the transmission of honey bee viruses to native bees.

 Bobby’s thesis research explored the utility of carbon and nitrogen stable isotope ratios in native bees to determine their use of floral resources in open and forested habitats.
 He graduated in the spring of 2017 with research distinction.

 Max’s research tested the hypothesis that adult bee diets are detectable over short time spans using stable carbon isotopes.
 He also tested the tissue specificity of the stable carbon isotope fractionation in bumble bees to determine the best sampling strategy to distinguish adult and larval diets.

 Howard Rogers, B. S. Natural Resources

 Howard has worked since 2010 on solitary bee research at The Wilds.
 He spearheaded the evaluation of nesting habitat for solitary bees.

 Chasity Dills, M.Sc.
 EEOB, 2016